nronzel/realescrape-go/README.md

 at the root of the project directory.
 This folder will be created if it doesn't already exist.

-## Misc
+## DevLog

-Decided to export to JSON instead of porting over the MongoDB functionality from the Python version.
-For the purposes of just displaying the data and some visualizations locally I think a simple [JSON server](https://github.com/typicode/json-server) would suffice.
+~Decided to export to JSON instead of porting over the MongoDB functionality from the Python version.
+For the purposes of just displaying the data and some visualizations locally I think a simple [JSON server](https://github.com/typicode/json-server) would suffice.~

+I realized using JSON Server would prevent me from being able to make my own API.

+So instead it is back to the original idea of using a local MongoDB instance.
 I will have to add some logic to merge any JSON files present in the `scans` directory to run the JSON server from that single file.

-All filtering and visualizations will be done on the front end.

-MongoDB functionality may be added to this re-write down the line once I get some more of the basic features done.
+### Issues

-## Issues
+#### Known Issues

+zip code search will pull listings nearby if there are a small number of results for the searched zip.
+Not really a big problem though.

+~will sometimes randomly not return data, but appear to scan each page.
+I am not sure what causes this, however you can just run the program again and it will work.
+A quick check at the console print of the number of listings scanned should tell you if it worked or not.~

+I believe the above issue is fixed by applying a min radius of 1 mile.
+I made radius a global const so it can be easily modified.

+---

 If you run into any problems you can open an issue, or submit a pull request.